ministryofjustice/wp-victcomm2/README.md

     make run
     ```

-6. Once the docker image has built and is running, you should be able to access the running container by going to the hostname you specified in `.env` using your web browser.
+6. Once the docker image has built and is running, you should be able to access the running container by going to `http://victcomm2.docker/` using your web browser.

     You will need to run through the WordPress installation wizard in your browser.

-    The WordPress admin area will be accessible at `/wp/wp-admin`.
+    The WordPress admin area will be accessible at `http://victcomm2.docker/wp/wp-admin`.

 ## Composer + WordPress plugins